Jamie-Hilditch/SUNRISE2022_TCHAIN/README.md

 ```
 _raw_mat_ contains the raw sensor data as parsed by the rbr toolbox.
 The code refers to these directories as _dir_proc_.

-_processed_nc_ contains netcdfs with the processed deployment data, i.e. the output of the BowChain processing code, for analysis in one's language of choice.
+_processed_nc_ contains netcdfs with the processed deployment data, i.e. the gridded but not binned output of the BowChain processing code, for analysis in one's language of choice.

 _sections_ contains the processed data divided into sections.